ritaleite03/FEUP-MEIC-CPM/project_1/README.md

 To begin using the system, follow the steps below in the specified order to ensure proper communication between components:

 1. **Start the Server:**
    Open a terminal window and navigate to the directory containing the `server.js` file.
-Once there, start the server by running the following command:
+Once there, run `npm install` and then start the server by running the following command: `node server.js`

-    ```
-    node server.js
-    ```

 2. **Launch the QR Code Generator Application:**
    After the server is up and running, install or open the application responsible for generating QR codes for the products.
 This step must be performed after starting the server because the QR code generator needs to inform the server of its identification key (referred to as the "supermarket key").